namshi/roger/README.md

 ## TODO

+* align logs so that they have the same format
 * api
   * `/api/test` an api that takes an example config file, runs builds and asserts their output
   * `/api/build/all` trigger builds for all projects